tibia-oce/migrate/README.md

 ### Getting **Started**

-To run it, simply download the latest release and define your environment variables.
+To run it, simply download the latest release and define your environment variables in a '.env' file.
-You can set environment type as `dev` if you want to use a `.env` file (store it in the same folder of your app).

-You can also download our docker image and apply the environment variables to your container.

 **Enviroment Variables**